University campus in Kansas

 Ottawa University-Kansas City offers Information Systems programs in Overland Park, KS.
 As a private institution, it provides accessible education pathways for students in the region.

-Key Distinction: Ottawa University-Online offers comprehensive Information Systems programs preparing students for careers in technology.
+Why it stands out.
+Ottawa University-Online offers comprehensive Information Systems programs preparing students for careers in technology.

-Hakia Insight: Located in Overland Park, Ottawa University-Online students have direct access to internship pipelines at Garmin and Sprint.
+Hakia insight.
+Located in Overland Park, Ottawa University-Online students have direct access to internship pipelines at Garmin and Sprint.

 Ottawa University-Online offers Information Systems programs in Overland Park, KS.
 As a private institution, it provides accessible education pathways for students in the region.

-Key Distinction: Ottawa University-Ottawa offers comprehensive Information Systems programs preparing students for careers in technology.
+Why it stands out.
+Ottawa University-Ottawa offers comprehensive Information Systems programs preparing students for careers in technology.

 Ottawa University-Ottawa offers Information Systems programs in Ottawa, KS.
 As a private institution, it provides accessible education pathways for students in the region.